RichardLitt/birdinginvermont.com/src/About.md

 This site is very much a **work in progress**.
 If you have any thoughts, comments, suggestions, or if you saw a cool bird and want to tell someone, get in touch!
 For now, all of this work is done by [Richard Littauer](https://ebird.org/profile/Mjg0MTUx/US-VT), in combination with help from dozens of other birders.

 Get in touch by emailing [richard@birdinginvermont.com](mailto:richard@birdinginvermont.com).
-Alternatively, swing by Montpelier, and let's go (socially-distantly) birding.
+Alternatively, swing by Montpelier, and let's go birding.

+There are other sites which are worth checking out, most notable [https://ebirdhotspots.com/birding-in-vermont/](https://ebirdhotspots.com/birding-in-vermont/), which has information on hotspots in Vermont.

 We also have a nascent <a href="https://birding.substack.com/p/coming-soon?r=clpzw&utm_campaign=post&utm_medium=web&utm_source=copy">mailing list.</a>